 - Let the dryer complete its cool down cycle before stopping.

 Know what to do if a fire starts at home

-Every family needs to develop a home fire escape plan and practise it.
+Every family needs to develop a home fire escape plan and practice it.
 Your plan should include two ways to escape each room of the house, and a designated safe meeting point, such as the letterbox.

 If you deadlock doors when you're at home, always leave keys in the lock to avoid becoming trapped.